 When you take CBD, it interacts with these same receptors.

-When it comes to the use of CBD products, there are a number of different options.
+When it comes to the use of CBD extract, there are a number of different options.

-The first option is in regard to the type of CBD as this cannabinoid is available in a variety of forms ranging from CBD pills or gummies to vape oils to CBD oils and tinctures.
+The first option is in regard to the type of CBD as this cannabinoid is available in a variety of forms.

-The second option when choosing a CBD product is that you can select either a full spectrum CBD or a CBD isolate.
+The second option related to CBD is either a full spectrum CBD or a CBD isolate.
 What’s the difference?

-Full spectrum CBD references a product that, in addition to containing CBD, also has other health-promoting ingredients found within the marijuana plant, which includes other cannabinoids, terpenes (the aromatic oils), and flavonoids.
+Full spectrum CBD references a compound that, in addition to containing CBD, includes other cannabinoids, terpenes (the aromatic oils), and flavonoids.

 Although most CBD oil users typically report no negative side effects when taking this hemp extract, some have experienced diarrhea and fatigue and others report a change in appetite.

 If you take prescription medications, it’s also important to note that the CBD may negatively interact with them.
 Namely, the medications at risk of interacting are those that are metabolized by the same enzymes as CBD.